MMNS MAMMALOGY RESEARCH

 • Small mammal surveys for Oldfield Mouse (Peromyscus polionotus) and Meadow Jumping Mouse (Zapus hudsonius)

-Bat Conservation and White Noise-Syndrome Monitoring
+Bat Conservation and White Nose-Syndrome Monitoring

 There are over 1,400 known bat species that occur worldwide.
 Bats make up the second largest order of mammals, second only to rodents.
 All bats species in Mississippi are insectivorous, meaning they consume insects.